Dayle Doroshow shows you how to make almost anything using your hands, polymer clay (Fimo) and a few simple supplies.

 Dayle salvages the remaining jade to cover a ballpoint pen.
 You'll learn to create a perfect seal around the pen without using adhesives.
 Dayle adds a figured tip and more calligraphy to complete the matching journal set.
 Leaving no waste from her workshop, Dayle squeezes the last scraps of jade into decorative beads.
 She combines a mold and her stamp to press double-sided patterns.
 Dayle antiques her projects with bold acrylics.
 She highlights the imprinted designs with red oxide and and splashes copper across the book cover to emulate faded gilding.
 She treats the beads with gold to create striking contrast.
 Dayle coats her work with FIMO varnish, adding the familiar shine of polished jade.
 The variation, figuring and subtle colors in your finished jade will make your projects feel like small pieces of history.

+About Dayle Doroshow Dayle Doroshow is a Mixed media/ Polymer clay artist and owner of design studio Zingaro, stamp of distinction in California.
+She trained in traditional ceramics at Riverside Bell Tower Pottery program and the Columbia University Extension program in New York City and sold her pottery in Greenwich Village shops.
 Her jewelry, home decor, ethnic figures and handcrafted books can be seen at art shows and galleries on the West Coast.
 Dayle enjoys teaching and sharing her techniques in workshops across the United States and in France.